 Private Access Tokens are not strictly for Apple devices, as they are a part of a broader authentication standard called Privacy Pass being developed by the Internet Engineering Task Force (IETF) working group, which includes Apple and Google.
 Currently, Cloudflare and Fastly are the only CDNs Apple has worked with, but it is working with other companies for vast implementation across the web.

 The feature is enabled by default, but you can double-check to ensure it's enabled by visiting Settings –> [Your Name] –> Password & Security –> Automatic Verification.
-The change also appears on iPadOS 16 for iPad and macOS 13 Ventura for Mac, which are still in beta.
-The setting path is the same for iOS and iPadOS, but you'll need to go to Preferences –> Apple ID –> Password & Security –> Automatic Verification on macOS 13.
+The change also appears on iPadOS 16.1 for iPad and macOS 13 Ventura for Mac, both released on Oct.
+24. The setting path is the same for iOS and iPadOS, but you'll need to go to Settings –> Apple ID –> Password & Security –> Automatic Verification on macOS 13.

 Keep Your Connection Secure Without a Monthly Bill.
 Get a lifetime subscription to VPN Unlimited for all your devices with a one-time purchase from the new Gadget Hacks Shop, and watch Hulu or Netflix without regional restrictions, increase security when browsing on public networks, and more.